Halleyscomet0855/ISCS30.23-Project-Group-6-Application/README.md

 2. Autoscaling

-The lazapee-manifest defines only one pod to be created.
-You can change this and add autoscaling via the command:
+The lazapee-manifest defines three pods to be created.
+In order to autoscale, do the
+following:

+a. change spec.replicas to 1 instead of 3 in lazapee-deployment.yaml.

+b. run the following command:

 ```
 "kubectl autoscale deployment web --max 4 --min 1 --cpu-percent 1"